CloudGeometry/cg-devx-docs/docs/operators_guide/installation/installing_cli.md

 # Installing CG DevX CLI

-You could download CG DevX CLI pre-built binaries from the following sources
+You can download the CG DevX CLI pre-built binaries from the following sources:

 ## PyPI

-Using pip to download it from [PyPI](https://pypi.org/) or download directly:
+Use pip to download it from [PyPI](https://pypi.org/): <!--  or download directly: (from where?) -->

 ```shell
 pip install cgdevxcli